Coastal hazards: Causes of coastal hazards

 Pollution, trawling, and human development are major human disasters that affect coastal regions.
 There are two main categories related to pollution, point source pollution, and nonpoint source pollution.
 Point source pollution is when there is an exact location such as a pipeline or a body of water that leads into the rivers and oceans.
 Known dumping into the ocean is also another point source of pollution.
 Nonpoint source pollution pertains more to fertilizer runoff, and industrial waste.
 Examples of pollution that affect the coastal regions include fertilizer runoff, oil spills, and dumping of hazardous materials into the oceans.
 Other human actions that damage coastlines are waste discharge, fishing, dredging, mining, and drilling.
-Oil spills are one of the most hazardous dangers towards coastal communities.
-They are hard to contain, difficult to clean up, and create widespread devastation to wildlife, water, and especially the coastline near spills.
-A recent significant spill which drew attention to the issue of oil spilling was the Deepwater Horizon oil spill in the Gulf of Mexico off the Louisiana coast.
+Oil spills are one of the most hazardous dangers to coastal communities.
+They are hard to contain, difficult to clean up and create widespread devastation to wildlife, water, and especially the coastline near spills.
+A recent spill that drew attention to the issue of oil spilling was the Deepwater Horizon oil spill in the Gulf of Mexico off the Louisiana coast.

 Trawling hurts the normal ecosystems in the water around the coastline, including those of the ocean floor.
 This practice is when a giant net is dragged across the ocean floor, catching and even destroying anything in its path.
 Human development is one of the major problems when facing coastal hazards.
 The overall construction of buildings and houses on the coastline can remove natural barriers which handle the fluctuation in water and sea level rise.
-Building houses in pre-flood areas or high risk areas that are extremely vulnerable to flooding are major concerns towards human development in coastal regions.
+Building houses in pre-flood areas or high-risk areas that are extremely vulnerable to flooding are major concerns towards human development in coastal regions.
 Having houses and buildings in areas that are known to have powerful storms can pose a risk to the communities living there, such as on barrier islands, where land is at high risk for erosion.
 As a result, an increasing number of houses today are being taken by the ocean.